Apr 10, 2023

 Other Recipes to Try

-If you enjoy this roasted beet and goat cheese tart recipe, give these a try:
+If the whole family loved this roasted beet and goat cheese tart recipe, give the following recipes a try at your next warm weather gathering:

 Roasted Beet and Goat Cheese Tart with Fennel Salad